mobingilabs/docs/mobingi-alm/alm-template/reference-2018-07-02.md

 - name: string # required
   vendors:
   - name: string # required, not a reference to 'vendors'
-    # 'gcp_native' can be the same as the following GCP resource:
+    # 'gcp_native' can be the same as the following GCP-specific resource:
     # https://cloud.google.com/kubernetes-engine/docs/references/rest/v1/projects.zones.clusters
     # If you provide 'gcp_native', all other keys (except 'name'),
     # will be overruled.